monci07/Voice-NN/README.md

 ## Planning
 The tecnologys I decided to use are:
-* Jupyter notebook to cunduct the training of the models.
+* Jupyter notebook to conduct the training of the models.
 * For the audio I decided to use pyaudio.
 * For the NN will be the Tensorflow API.
 * For the final aplication will be scripted in python.